 Learning how to change the color of your image in Office apps (such as Word, PowerPoint, and Excel) is one of the useful tricks that can come in handy in many situations.
 For instance, if you are writing a business document, making a presentation, or creating a report, you can change the color of the image (like the company logo) to match the color scheme of the document or presentation.

 You can change the color of the picture so it doesn’t stand out from the rest of the document.
-You don’t need fancy image editing software and mad skills in graphic design to change the color of an image, it can easily be done using the picture editing tools in Office apps – Word, Powerpoint, and Excel.
+You don’t need fancy image editing software and mad skills in graphic design to change the color of an image, and it can easily be done using the picture editing tools in Office apps – Word, Powerpoint, and Excel.
 MS Office allows you to change color saturation, tone, and recolor the image using various presets as well as your custom color.

 The steps and options for customizing images are all same across all the Office apps.
 In this tutorial, we will learn how to change the picture’s color in Microsoft Office.